fanqyxl/icarus/README.md

 ## HELP PLEASE
 * PLEASE DONT ANNOY WRITABLE/UNRETAINED FOR HELP OR DM ME, KXTZ, OR COSMICDEV
-* FOR HELP, YOU CAN PING ME IN MY [DISCORD SERVER](discord.gg/FF6Evz2gwr) OR TN.
-SAME FOR KXTZ AND COSMIC
+* FOR HELP, YOU CAN PING ME IN MY [DISCORD SERVER](https://discord.gg/FF6Evz2gwr).
+SAME FOR COSMIC
+* YOU CAN ALSO GET HELP IN [TITANIUM NETWORK](https://discord.gg/unblock), PING ME OR COSMIC IN THE ICARUS REVIVED KAJIG!

 ## New Credits
 - [kxtzownsu](https://github.com/kxtzownsu) - rolling ssl keys, rewriting bash scripts